|299N.02||BOARD OF FIREFIGHTER TRAINING AND EDUCATION.|

 "Board" means the Board of Firefighter Training and Education established under section 299N.02.

-"Chief firefighting officer" means the highest ranking employee or appointed official of a fire department.
+"Chief firefighting officer" means the highest ranking employee or appointed official of a fire department, or the highest ranking employee or appointed official's designee for the purposes of this chapter.

 "Fire department" has the meaning given it in section 299F.092, subdivision 6.
 For purposes of sections 299N.04 and 299N.05, fire department also includes a division of a state agency, regularly charged with the responsibility of providing fire protection to the state or a local government, to include a private, nonprofit fire department directly serving a local government, but does not include an industrial fire brigade.